ToolJet/ToolJet/docs/docs/setup/google-cloud-run.md

 ### Deploying ToolJet Database

-If you intend to use this feature, you'd have to set up and deploy PostgREST server which helps querying ToolJet Database.
+To use ToolJet Database, you'd have to set up and deploy PostgREST server which helps querying ToolJet Database.

 #### PostgREST server